My Approach to Helping

 Currently accepting new adult, teens and children through telehealth sessions using doxy.me.
 Opening back to in person sessions after my second vaccination mid Feb.
 I practice as a welcoming clinician, open to all races, sexual orientations and gender identities.
 My high school seniors are headed off to college so I have 4 openings for early afternoon appointments this fall.
 Are you the parent of a teenager or child who is struggling with emotional or behavior problems?
 It can be frustrating to fight over every little thing or to watch your child harming themselves in so many ways.
 Sometimes the opposition comes from depression and anxiety, sometimes it comes from the struggle to adjust to changing family dynamics.
 You love your child and just want to share the few short years you have together before they are released into the world.
 Perhaps you feel like you have tried it all and therapy is your last hope?
 I've worked with families like yours for more than 18 years and I've learned some techniques that Do work.
 Are you ready for something a little bit different?
 You really can begin to enjoy your kids again.

 More Info About My Practice

-Although I specialize with kids and teens who are acting out, about half of my practice has been with adults with a variety of concerns.
+Although I specialize with kids and teens, about half of my practice has been with adults with a variety of concerns.
 Because of my family systems approach I have most enjoyed working with adults who have problems coping with their immediate or extended family.
 If you have ever felt emotionally blackmailed by a family member, I can help.
 Emotional blackmail is a fancy way of saying that someone uses guilt or threats to get their way.
 Does the classic "oh, don't worry about me, just go out and have a great time, I will just sit here by myself", sound familiar?
 If so, lets talk about how to better manage these relationships in a more mutually respectful, less frustrating, way.
 Call or email now for an appointment.

 What I Love about Being a Psychotherapist